Dear Lily and Neve:

 This was how excited and hopeful I was.

 But as you know now, the election didn’t go as your father and I had hoped.
-As that became clear later that night, Joe went out for a late-night run, and I shut off the TV, got into my pajamas, and tried my damnedest to read a magazine in bed.
-Neither of us slept well, wrenching and torquing our bodies with frustrated sighs, unable to locate our emotional “off” switch.
+As that became clear later that night, your dad went out for a late-night run, and I shut off the TV, got into my pajamas, and tried my damnedest to read a magazine in bed.
+Neither of us slept well, torquing our bodies with frustrated sighs, unable to locate our emotional “off” switch.

 For one morning, weeks before, we’d had National Public Radio’s Morning Edition on during breakfast, and the Access Hollywood tape – which revealed Trump talking about grabbing women by the genitals without their consent, because he’s a star, and they’d let him – was being discussed.
 This led me and your father to talking about the issue with you both.
 We said that your body is your own, and every person in the world has to respect that; and if any kid or adult ever tries to touch you in a way that feels wrong, or makes you uncomfortable, or if anyone tries to make you touch them in a strange way, you should do all the things you normally don’t have license to do: scream, kick, bite, punch, run to get away.
 Whatever you have to do, do it.